Comfy-Org/homepage/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Generate Code Stub based on OpenAPI Spec

-Start the dev server.

-Currently, the Orval spec is in `orval.config.js`.
-It points to the OpenAPI spec in your localhost server.
-This can be changed to staging or prod.

-`npx orval`

-This generates react queries that you can use in your Components.

 ### Deployments

 #### Production

 Make a PR to the `main` branch.
-Once merged, Vercel will deploy to https://comfyregistry.org
+Once merged, Vercel will deploy to production.